fleschutz/PowerShell/Docs/clone-repos.md

-## clone-repos.ps1 - Clones well-known Git repositories into a folder
+## clone-repos.ps1 - Clones Git repositories

 This PowerShell script clones well-known Git repositories into a folder.